Sailing with a service animal.

 Some states may require other vaccinations and health certificates.
 Check with your destination state’s health department before you leave on your trip.

 Some airlines, cities, or states restrict certain breeds, so be sure to check before you travel.

 The US Department of Agriculture has additional restrictions for some dogs arriving in the United States, such as working dogs.

 Food and bedding.

-Please ensure that you bring a suitable supply of all dry dog food and water bowls plus any applicable blankets and bedding.
-Dogs can only be fed in the stateroom, and under no circumstance should your dog be fed “tidbits” in any public areas.
+Please ensure that you bring a suitable supply of all dry food and water bowls plus any applicable blankets and bedding.
+Animals can only be fed in the stateroom, and under no circumstance should your animal be fed food or treats in any public areas.

-We do allow assistance dogs into our buffet restaurants.
-However, your dog must remain at the table, on the floor and leashed.
+We do allow service animals into our restaurants.
+However, your animal must remain at the table, on the floor and leashed.
 Should you be traveling alone, our crew will be happy to assist you with food selection and carry your tray back to the table.

 The vessel will provide a wooden 4ft x 4ft box that will be filled with mulch.
 Your stateroom location will determine exactly where the “litter box” will be placed, and we will endeavor to ensure that this is as close to your stateroom as possible without compromising safety.

 On your arrival, your stateroom steward will show you to the location of the relief box.
 Please note that litter boxes cannot be placed on stateroom balconies or inside the stateroom itself.